The Best Strollers of 2017

 Chicco KeyFit Caddy

-The Chicco KeyFit Caddy stands alone in our testing as the only frame stroller to win an award, a Top Pick in our Strollers and Car Seat Combos Review.
+The Chicco KeyFit Caddy stands alone in our testing as the only frame product to win an award, a Top Pick in our Strollers and Car Seat Combos Review.
 We think this product is a great choice for parents for the first 9-12 months while your baby fits in an infant car seat.
-This light, small, and easy to fold stroller is perfect for transporting infants in an infant car seat without disturbing them.
+This light, small, and easy to fold option is perfect for transporting infants in an infant car seat without disturbing them.
 The Chicco Caddy works with the award-winning Chicco KeyFit 30 car seat, and together they make the perfect infant transportation system.
-With easy to accomplish click-in connection, and under seat storage and cup holders, the Caddy solves many problems as you navigate the early days of parenthood until you decide what type of stroller is right for you when baby graduates from their infant car seat.
+With easy to accomplish click-in connection, and under seat storage and cup holders, the Caddy solves many problems as you navigate the early days of parenthood until you decide what type of product is right for you when baby graduates from their infant car seat.
 We think parents can overlook the shorter lifespan and smaller wheels, thanks to an inexpensive list price and simple features that work as expected.

 Lightweight and small make it easy to carry and stow